-The Dead Man’s Hollow Wildlife Preserve — 400 acres of protected forest and stream — provides peace and quiet to its visitors.
+Dead Man’s Hollow Wildlife Preserve—400 acres of protected forest and streams—provides peace and quiet to its visitors.
 Factories, strip malls, roads and traffic seem a world away.

-People walk the trails and absorb the surroundings even as a cool November rain falls.
-The steel grey sky provides a backdrop for the brilliant yellow of slowly fading sycamore trees.
+People walked the trails and absorb the surroundings even as a cool November rain fell.
+The steel-grey sky provided a backdrop for the brilliant yellow of slowly fading sycamore trees.

 One hiker paused, leaning on his well-worn walking stick, before using it to whack a clump of plants.